Nathan Byrne: Wolverhampton Wanderers

 On 1 September 2015 Byrne joined Championship club Wolverhampton Wanderers, signing a three-year contract (with the option of a fourth year) for an undisclosed fee.
 He made his club debut on 19 September 2015 as a substitute in a goalless draw against Brighton, with his first start coming later that month in a 3–0 win at Fulham.
 Byrne scored his first goal for the club on 17 December, a late consolation in a 2–3 home loss to Leeds United.
 His second and final goal for the club also came at Molineux, when he opened the scoring in a 2–1 win over Bristol City on 8 March 2016.
 What was to be his final appearance for the club came as a late substitute in a 1–1 draw at eventual champions Burnley on 19 March, where his last-minute corner was headed in by Danny Batth.

 Wigan Athletic

 On 31 August 2016, almost a year after joining Wolves and having not featured under new coach Walter Zenga, Byrne departed to join newly promoted Championship side Wigan Athletic for an undisclosed fee in a three-year deal.

 On 9 January 2017 it was announced that Byrne had joined League 1 side Charlton Athletic on loan for the remainder of the season.
 He scored his first goal for the club in a 2–1 win over Bolton Wanderers on 28 January 2017.

 In April 2019 Byrne was subjected to racist tweets.

 Derby County

 On 10 September 2020 he became a new Derby County player.

 Charlotte FC

 On 4 August 2022, Byrne signed for Major League Soccer club Charlotte FC on a two-year contract with the option for a further year.
+On 25 September 2024, Byrne signed a contract extension to the end of the 2026 season with the club having an option for a further year.